-Mine water is expected to have concentrations of metals, uranium, molybdenum, selenium, arsenic and radium that will require treatment to discharge the water.
+Mine water may have concentrations of metals, uranium, molybdenum, selenium, arsenic and radium that may require treatment to discharge the water.
 Concentrations of blasting residuals (nitrate and ammonium) may also be elevated and require treatment, but for the purposes of this assessment it is assumed good management practices will limit these constituents to concentrations that do not require treatment prior to discharge.